 These are known as the eligibility conditions.
-You need to meet these conditions to be able to receive, apply for, or maintain your death and TPD cover in Equip Super.
+You need to meet these conditions to obtain death and TPD cover in Equip Super.

 Default death and TPD cover

 Death cover

 Your default death cover is 18% of your salary times your future service.
 Future service is the number of years, with complete months counting as part of a year, until you turn 60.
 The amount of cover is subject to a minimum of \$50,000.